 At the Intelligent Hotel Technology Forum (IHTF) in Paris, five technology shifts were addressed during the keynote “Hotel 2025: Insights into Technologies that will Reshape the Hotel Industry” with Jay Upchurch, VP of Strategy and Solutions Management, Oracle Hospitality.
-Upchurch referred to these shifts as “forces of change” and spelled out how they’re affecting the hospitality industry globally.
+Upchurch referred to these shifts as “forces of change” and spelled out how they’re affecting the hospitality industry globally as they change forces.

 According to Upchurch, there were nine billion internet devices in 2012 and 50 billion are expected by 2025.
 Online behavior has changed dramatically and keeping up is essential to a company’s success.
 Research online trends in your target market to optimize your communications, increase visibility, and in turn boost loyalty, occupancy, and ADR, as you learn how to adapt to change.

 2. Data Explosion